jamessimone/james-coding-blog/posts/sorting-and-performance-in-apex.md

 Thanks for reading the latest in the the [Joys Of Apex]().
 I hope you enjoyed — till next time!

+The original version of [Sorting & Performance In Apex can be read on my blog.](https://www.jamessimone.net/blog/joys-of-apex/sorting-and-performance-in-apex/)

 **Edit**:

 The same reader pointed out that the list I was using in the original `Function` example was essentially pre-sorted, and that because SObject comparisons compare all fields supplied on the object (as well as its `SObjectType` label), I was potentially misrepresenting the results displayed by virtue of only having each account initialized based off of a Name field with the string value of the list's index.
 It seems that the reader's first issue — that sorting large lists could lead to catastrophic performance concerns — had been transformed into the argument that performing additional comparisons was going to be inordinately costly.